-For our environmental projects, Project Site Volunteer Managers will be living and working in a national park alongside their volunteer groups.
+Project Site Volunteer Managers will be living and working in a national park alongside their volunteer groups.
 You will work to improve the trails and ranger stations and increase awareness in local communities through environmental education initiatives, helping them to better manage their natural resources for future generations.
-Field base staff will also get to see our work in action, on site visits to manage supplies, get updates from the team and report back on the group’s progress.
+Field office staff will also get to see our work in action, on site visits to manage supplies, get updates from the team and report back on the group’s progress.

-Leading our younger volunteers on their Youth Leadership phase, our Project Volunteer Managers will embark on an adventure on one of several different trek routes in Costa Rica, covering 280km in three weeks.
-You’ll travel through rainforests, up hills, through local villages and see stunning views of the Costa Rican environment.
+There are several different trek routes you can join us for in Costa Rica as a Project Volunteer Manager.
+These take you across an incredible variety of terrain from rainforests, valleys, rivers, to mountains.
 Trek requires courage to venture outside your comfort zone, and it is here where your support for the volunteers may be most important.
-Friendships formed on trek are often some of the strongest on Expedition, and the experience of seeing the volunteers grow and develop through this experience is hugely rewarding.
+Friendships formed on trek are often some of the strongest on Expedition, and the experience of seeing the volunteers grow and develop through this experience is incredibly rewarding.

-For our Volunteer Managers stationed at Field base, life is just as exciting.
-From here in Turrialba you will carry out the essential day-to-day running of Expedition.
-It’s a calm and peaceful place to work, surrounded by lush farmland you’ll travel through each morning from your accommodation off-site, only a five minute walk away.
+For our Volunteer Managers stationed at Costa Rica’s central country office, life is just as exciting.
+From here in Turrialba, you will carry out the essential day-to-day running of Expedition.
+It’s a calm and peaceful place to work, surrounded by lush farmland you will travel through each morning from your accommodation off-site, only a five minute walk away.
 Despite this sense of remoteness, it is still within walking distance of Turrialba town should you need to gather supplies.
 With a great sense of space and connection to the outdoors, you will likely encounter a great range of wildlife at your door, from toucans and parrots to frogs and cows.
 There is great variety of things to do on your days off, from sampling local food, trips into town, or hikes into the surrounding area of rivers and hills.